 - Powered landings - (announce loudly "Landing!")

-- Taxiing to clear runway
+- Taxiing to clear the runway

-- Take offs - (announce loudly "Taking Off!")
+- Takeoffs - (announce loudly "Taking Off!")

-- Taxiing to take-off point
+- Taxiing to the take-off point

 Before the flying of any models can commence, the field box will be opened and the fire extinguisher and first aid kit will be made accessible.